NoBugsOnlyFeatures/nobugsonlyfeatures.github.io/_posts/2022-10-20-two-gender-manga.markdown

 Last Gender is interesting.
 This Is Screwed Up But I Was Reincarnated As A Girl In Another World is boringly bad.

+### Content Wrappers
+Discussion of hardships of LGBTQ+ characters, mentions of sex.

+### Notice
+I am primarily a white straight male identifying individual.
+I do not live the life of a trans individual, but I feel my thoughts on the manga and their relationship to LGBTQ+ have some value.
+If you are looking for perspective from LGBTQ+ on the subject matter, you are better off looking elsewhere.

 ## Setting The Stage

 I like to buy manga.
 I like the style, the art, the length and size of the books, and the stories that are told within.
 American comic books never resonated with me in the same way manga has.
-Superheroes never fully resonated with me, and never found the diversity of stories I was looking for in American comic books literature.
+Superheroes didn't interest me, and never found the diversity of stories I was looking for in comic books.

 After reaching a level of personal financial stability, buying manga (which is around $10 to $12 each), became my choice retail therapy.
 Especially during the first two years of the Covid-19 pandemic.
-It was like receiving little gifts in the mail.
+It was like receiving little gifts in the mail randomly to break up the bleak monotony of life.

-Even after the pandemic starts to move towards an endemic, I love my little books I get in the mail which contained a packet of art and story that sustained my soul.
+Even after the pandemic started to move towards an endemic, I still love my little books I get in the mail.
+I liked the sporadic packets of art and story.
+They sustained my soul.

 The latest of my treats to myself are two manga: Last Gender vol 1, and This Is Screwed Up But I Was Reincarnated As A Girl In Another World vol 1,2,3.
 I had a feeling going in that I might have a weird time with the former, and personal indulgence in garbage with the latter.
 I was only half right.